ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 ## Step 1:Basic	lumen's pipeline
-1. Open the images which contain the lumen in Photoshop.
+1. Open the images(file->save as->Image Sequence in FIJI in our case) which contain the lumen in Photoshop.

 2. Paint the lumen region like	a black region with white borders:

 	1. Create a new layer  (layer->new layer).

-	1. Now,you have to select the paint brush at the left screen with the black color (Black color:0,0,0 and White color:255,255,255).
+	1. Now,you have to select the paint brush at the left screen with the black color (color:0,0,0) and white color (color:255,255,255).

-	1. With this function you can select	the	lumen	point	to	point by typing shift key+left click.
+	1. With this function you can select	the	lumen	point	to	point by typing shift key+left click.Segment the lumen 		like a black region,you have to use the black color now(you can type the letter X to change from a color to the other color).

-	1. After segmenting the lumen, you have to paint the lumen like a black region with the paint bucket tool,ensure that                     the whole lumen is black, you can colour pixels which are not black with the pencil.
+	1. After segmenting the lumen, you have to paint the lumen like a black region with the paint bucket tool,ensure that                     the whole lumen is black, you can colour pixels which are not black with the pencil.*

+	*note: If the lumen is divided in different pieces, you have to segment each lumen's piece one by one in the same image 		as"islands".

-	1. Select the black region with the magic wand by typing left click in the region, and change the color to white(type 	x		if 	you selected in the previous steps) to paint the borders as white in the next steps.
+	1. Select the black region with the magic wand	(this tool allows you to choose specific regions of an image)	by typing left 		click in the region, and change the color to white(type x	if you selected it in the previous steps).

-	1. Select the option "selection->modify->expand", and type 5 pixels.
+	1. Select the option "selection->modify->expand", and type 5 pixels.A new white border should have appeared with the thickness 		indicated previosuly.

+	1. Type right click in the layers and select the option merging layers (combine layers) to decrease the final length of the 		image.

+	1. Save the changes done.

+3. Afterwards, you are going to capture the lumen region and not the gland:

+	1. Copy the images which contain the lumen to the lumen's folder.

+	1. Open an image of the lumen's folder.

+	1. Add a new layer and paint it using the white color.

+	1. Open the same image from the image sequence, which contains the lumen like black a region.

+	1. Select the black region (lumen without borders) with the magic wand in the left screen and copy it.Then paste it in the white  	image which corresponds to the same image (z).

+	1. Merge the layers and save the changes done.

+	1. Finally you have to paint the images which don't contain the lumen as white images, you can do this automatically 	                    creating an action in photoshop (actions->new action), from this moment photoshop will capture all the things that                      you do,therefore you have to do these steps:

+	   Add a new layer-> paint it as white.

+	   Save the image

+	   Close image

+	  Later, click in file->automate->bundle , select the action that you have created and selected a folder which only contains the 	   images that don't contain the lumen because this action is applied to all the images in the folder.After this copy them to the	lumen's folder

+	Thus, copy the images which don´t contain the lumen in a separated folder and do that action for that folder.After that, copy 		that images to the lumen's folder.

 ## Step 2: Basic cell's pipeline

 1. Open the image, whose cell outlines can be better segmented.
-2. Select "ellipse" and put an ellipsoidal ROI near the nucleus, but with a slightly bigger radius.
+2. Select "ellipse" and put an ellipsoidal ROI near to the basal region of the cell*.
 Press 'T'.
 3. Plugins -> Limeseg -> Sphere Seg (advanced).
 4. Change parameters (D_0 is optional and Z_Scale is mandatory).
 To calculate Z_Scale you should divide 'Voxel depth'/'Pixel width': in our case 4.06.
 Also you should select a color.
 Tick 'ClearOptimizer'.
 5. Press 'Accept' and wait for the 3D objects to be full and smooth.